 It’s important to prepare for the PSAT, but don’t worry yourself sick about it.
 Instead, make an effort to stay stress-free and see the test as a way to dip your toe into the world of standardized tests.
 The large majority of students will not qualify for National Merit distinction.
 The value of your PSAT results is that they provide you with important guidance on how to move forward in preparing for the next test.

 At C2 Education, we specialize in working with students preparing for big exams.
-Stop by your local C2 Education Center today to learn more about our individualized study plans.
+Stop by your local C2 Education Center today, or call us at (888) 339-5205 to learn more about our individualized test prep.